JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 Note that SAM conversions only work for interfaces, not for abstract classes, even if those also have just a single abstract method.

-Also note that this feature works only for Java interop; since Kotlin has proper function types, automatic conversion of functions into implementations of Kotlin interfaces is unnecessary and therefore unsupported.

 ## Using JNI with Kotlin

 To declare a function that is implemented in native (C or C++) code, you need to mark it with the `external` modifier: